abridged/collabland-dev/help-docs/command-center/create-a-tgr/gtc-passport.md

 ### How to Create a Passport TGR

-To create a TGR in Discord, follow these steps:
+To configure a Passport TGR, follow these steps:

 1. Log in to the [Command Center](../../key-features/command-center) at https://cc.collab.land using Discord.

-2. From the left panel, select the server in which you would like to create the TGR.
+2. From the left panel, select the server you would like to create the TGR in.
 Then, click on "TGRs".

 3. Click the "+ Select Role" button and choose the Discord role you would like to use for your TGR.
-   1. Write an informative description for the TGR.
+   - Write an informative description for the TGR.

 4. Set the `Chain Type` to Gitcoin Passport.

 5. Set `Token Type` to Humanity Score.

 6. Set the Minimum score a member must have to get the Discord role.
-   1. Optional: Set a Maximum score.
+   - Optional: Set a Maximum score.

 7. Click "Save".